sourcemeta/awesome-jsonschema/.github/ISSUE_TEMPLATE/link.md

 ---
 name: Link
-about: Add an awesome link to the list
+about: Add an awesome link about JSON Schema to the list
 title: ''
 labels: link
 assignees: ''